Navigation

 Talking about it

 If you think someone has an addiction, it’s important to broach the subject carefully.
-Some signs and symptoms could be caused by other things, such as stress or illness.
-Seeking help for an addiction is a difficult step to take, especially for the first time.
+Seeking help with addiction is a difficult step to take, especially for the first time.
 And it’s natural for someone to worry that they’ll be judged.
-When discussing their addiction:

 • choose a safe and comfortable place at a quiet time